meleshyn/electron-vite-react-app/README.md

 ---

-## Features of the Demo Application
+## Features of the Application

-- **Register**: Create a new user account via the `/register` endpoint.
-- **Login**: Log in with your credentials via the `/login` endpoint, receiving a JWT token.
+This Electron-based application provides essential functionality for managing user accounts, including:

+- **User Registration**: Allows new users to sign up and create an account.
+- **User Login**: Authenticates existing users to grant access to the app.
-- **User Dashboard**: After logging in, you can access the user dashboard, which fetches and displays your user data.
+- **User Dashboard**: Displays personalized user data and information after successful login.

-- **JWT Authorization**: All authenticated requests require a valid JWT token, passed in the `Authorization` header.
+All actions are seamlessly integrated with the back-end API, which handles authentication, data storage, and management.
+For more detailed information, please refer to the [**API Documentation**](https://github.com/meleshyn/nestjs-jwt-sequelize-app?tab=readme-ov-file#api-documentation).